rtek1000/CPlusPlus_Prototype_Generator/Python/Readme.md

 -
-- - If after the name of the source file, -I is entered, then prints it in the terminal and saves it in the ProTotypes.txt file, but above the first routine found along with the code found in the source file
+- - If after the name of the source file, -I is entered, then prints it in the terminal and saves it in the ProTypes.txt file, but above the first routine found along with the code found in the source file

 Rules: